Updated January 18, 2022; Created May 21, 2020

 5.1 Visibly soiled surfaces will be cleaned, followed by disinfection.

-5.6 Linens (including blankets) are single use only and are then laundered in hot soapy water.
+5.3 Linens (including blankets) are single use only, then laundered in hot soapy water.

-5.9 A Cleaning and Disinfectants for Clinic Settings poster from the BC Centre for Disease Control will be posted in reception area, washroom, and, treatment room.
+5.8 The Cleaning and Disinfectants for Clinic Settings poster from the BC Centre for Disease Control has been posted in the reception area, washroom for patient use, and treatment room.

-6.5 Patients may request the RMT enhance either the patients’ PPE or the therapists’ PPE, at any time.
-Stock on hand will be: gloves, face masks, safety goggles, and scrubs for therapist.
-Proper donning and doffing will be used for all requested items.
+6.3 Patients may request the RMT enhance either the patients’ PPE or the therapists’ PPE, at any time.
+Stock on hand will be: gloves, face masks, safety goggles, and fresh RMT clothing.

 7.0 Professional Obligations